mc738/rust_and_fsharp/README.md

 # Rust and F#

-This is a repo designed to accomanpy the [Rust and FSharp]() article series.
+This is a repo designed to accompany the [Rust and FSharp]() article series.

 ## Building Project